 This food pairs well with some other delicious foods, too.
 Consider this Raspberry Cream Pie recipe.
-We think it pairs well with the easy chai tea recipes that we share.
+It pairs well with the easy chai tea recipes we share.

 OK, now to the recipes!!

-This first one will be a super Easy Chai Tea Recipes to follow.
+This first one will be a super Easy Chai Tea Recipe to follow.